Informal Women Workers in the Global South

-The different case studies, using macro and survey data as well as in-depth analysis of particular sectors, provide interesting and sometimes surprising insights.
-Despite some limited successes in providing some social protection benefits to some informal workers, most formalisation policies have not really improved conditions, especially for women workers.
+The case studies, using macro and survey data as well as in-depth analysis of particular sectors, provide interesting and sometimes surprising insights.
+Despite some limited successes in providing social protection benefits to some informal workers, most formalisation policies have not really improved the working conditions of women workers.
 In many cases, that is because the policies are gender-blind and insensitive to the specific needs of women workers.

 Table of Contents

 Chapter 1: Introduction: The gender implications of formalising informal activities